 Do you have an emergency fund?
 If not, that’s the first place a cash windfall should go.
 Always have a minimum of 3 to 6 months’ worth of living expenses tucked away in an FDIC-insured savings or money market deposit account.
 You won’t earn much interest—but the goal is to keep the money completely safe in case you have an unexpected financial hardship, like losing your job or getting sick.

 Do you invest for retirement?
 If your emergency fund is set, the next priority for a windfall is retirement.
 Ideally, you should be investing a minimum of 15% of your income for the future.
-If you’re not already taking advantage of a workplace retirement plan, you can open and contribute up to $5,500 (or $6,500 if you’re 50 or older) to an IRA for 2013.
+If you’re not already taking advantage of a workplace retirement plan, you can open and contribute up to $5,500 (or $6,500 if you’re 50 or older) to an IRA for 2014 and 2015.
 Investing (even small amounts) earlier, rather than later, makes it easy to grow a huge nest egg with less.